Content Algebras Over Commutative Rings With Zero-Divisors

-Throughout this paper all rings are commutative with unit and all modules are assumed to be unitary.
-In this paper we discuss the ideal theoretic properties of some special algebras called content algebras.
+Throughout this paper, all rings are commutative with unit and all modules are assumed to be unitary.
+In this paper, we discuss the ideal theoretic properties of some special algebras called content algebras.
 This concept stems from \textit{Dedekind-Mertens content formula} for polynomial rings.
-For doing this, we need to know about content modules introduced in [OR], which in the next section, we introduce them and then we start the main theme of the paper that is on content algebras over rings with zero-divisors.
-Our main goal is to show that many ideal theoretic results of polynomial rings are correct for content algebras.
+For doing this, we need to know about content modules introduced in \cite{OR}, which in the next section, we introduce them and then we start the main theme of the paper that is on content algebras over rings with zero-divisors.
+Our main goal is to show that a couple of ideal theoretic results of polynomial rings, also hold for content algebras.